intellatech/intella-hiring-challenges/backend/README.md

 Demonstrate professional Git workflow:

 - **Repository Setup**:
   - Fork the `intella-hiring-challenges` repository
+  - Add the Intella evaluators as contributors to the repository
   - Work within your forked repository
-  - You have freedom to organize your Git workflow as you prefer
+  - You have freedom to organize your Git workflow as you prefer (remember to commit frequently)
   - When ready to submit, ensure your forked repository is accessible (public or add reviewers as collaborators)

 - **Commit Strategy** (optional but recommended):